 Ever-increasing expectations have supplied the need for more consumer-focused and personally engaging business interactions.
 It’s no longer enough to be just a business.
 You can hide behind that logo all you want but if your business is going to survive, it’s time to get humanized again.

-When approaching your social media planning, you should first decide what your goals are; otherwise you will never reap the benefits.
+When approaching your social media for events planning, you should first decide what your goals are; otherwise you will never reap the benefits.
 So before you start spouting off any tweets, pluses, posts, etc., let’s work on coming up with a game plan first, and then we can get tactical about each tool.

 Decide on Your Goals